tmnt93/devdataproducts/README.md

 Plotting features
 ========================================================
-- The user can choose a subset of event types and generate plots
+- The user chooses a subset of event types and generate plots
-- The plot on this slide is interactive, click on one of the three options
+- The data can be stratified by category, state, and year

 Additional Information